Riverscapes/GeomorphicUpscale/docs/index.md

 ## About

-Welcome to Geomorphic Upscale.
-This site provides documentation for how to upscale reach  NREI and HSI capacity estimates to the network scale utilizing a base dataset of 112 GUT runs for coarse bed streams of diverse geomorphic character  throughout the Columbia River Basin, USA.
+Welcome to Geomorphic Upscale website.
+This site provides documentation for how to upscale reach-level fish capacity estimates to the network scale using geomorphic metrics.
+The code leverages a base dataset of 123 coarse bed, wadable, salmon-bearing streams in the interior Columbia River Basin (USA) and represent the diversity of geomorphic character in the region.
+The methods detailed here were developed to upscale salmonid (Chinook and steelhead) juvenile and spawner capacity estimates from net rate energy intake (NREI) and fuzzy habitat suitability models.
+However, the code is structured in a manner by which users could use the base dataset to upscale estimates for other fish species given their distributions are controlled impart by  physical habitat.

-The basic process is:
+The basic geomorphic upscale workflow is:

-1. [Familiarize]({{ site.baseurl }}/1-Familiarizing/index)  yourself with the base dataset to make sure that the stream characteristics in your network are similar to those in the base database..
+1. [Familiarize]({{ site.baseurl }}/familiarize) yourself with the base dataset to make sure that the stream characteristics in your network are similar to those in the base dataset
-2. [Select and Review]({{ site.baseurl }}/2-Selecting/index) similar sites based on River Style geoindicators using [RSselection.R]()
+2. [Select and Review]({{ site.baseurl }}/select) similar sites based on River Style geoindicators using [RSselection.R]()
-3. [Upscale]({{ site.baseurl }}/3-Estimating/index)  geomorphic assemblages and responses by geomorphic using [UpscaleWrapper.R]()
+3. [Upscale]({{ site.baseurl }}/upscale)  geomorphic assemblages and responses by geomorphic using [UpscaleWrapper.R]()

-We document an [example]({{ site.baseurl }}/4-Example/index) for the Asotin Basin for your reference.
+We document an [example]({{ site.baseurl }}/example) for the Asotin Basin for your reference.

 *The website is still under construction but will be fully populated shortly.
 In the meantime, if you have questions or want to run the code, please contact Natalie Kramer (n.kramer.anderson@gmail.com).*